bac3917/bac3917.github.io/_posts/2021-08-03-rtweetTips.md

 Some colleagues recently wanted tips on how to automate analysis of one's Twitter data.
 Read on for a basic 'how to'!

-## Using rtweet to download Twitter data
+## Using rtweet to Download Twitter Data
 The rtweet package is handy, although as free API, it limits a 7-day retrospective view on your activity.
 The basic steps to follow are:

 1. Create an app in your twitter account